emmy3000/AirBnB_clone_v3/README.md

 The **`__init__.py`** file instantiates the FileStorage class as **`storage`** and calls the **`reload()`** method on that instance.
 This automatically reloads the serialized data during initialization.

 ## Tests
 All programs were thoroughly tested using the unittest module.
-The tests for the classes are located in the test_models folder.
+Tests for the classes can be located in the test_models folder.

 ## Authors